Get

 Conclusion

 It is very hard to find dog food that doesn’t include some sort of by-product or by-product meal in the ingredients list.
-Chicken by-product is simply the part of the chicken that people don’t eat.
-This ingredient is still nutritious for your dog, and using it in pet food reduces overall waste.
+Chicken by-product is simply the part of the chicken that people don’t typically eat.
+These ingredients are nutritious for your dog, and their use in pet food reduces overall waste and increases sustainability.

 Featured Image Credit: LADO, Shutterstock